Chemical Safety and Climate Change Preparedness Resources for Businesses

 Without proper planning, companies that use or store hazardous chemicals can unknowingly pose public health and environmental safety risks to communities when critical infrastructure is damaged due to the severe weather events associated with:

-• flooding,
+• Blizzards

 Infrastructure damage and power failure can result in:

-• loss of productivity,
+• Loss of productivity

-• harm to workers,
+• Harm to workers

-• harm to first responders, and
+• Harm to first responders

 Free and Confidential Technical Assistance